echasnovski/mini.nvim/readmes/mini-hipatterns.md

 - Highlighting is updated asynchronously with configurable debounce delay.

-See `*MiniHipatterns.config*` tag in help page for examples of common use cases.
+See `*MiniHipatterns-examples*` tag in help page for examples of common use cases.

 Notes: